saifaldin14/mec-test/README.md

 # Meč Test - JavaScript testing framework

-> meč (mec-test) is a simple JavaScript testing full-stack framework
+> Meč Test (mec-test) is a simple JavaScript testing full-stack framework, specifically it is designed to be used directly for Meč-based projects

 ## Features